MicrosoftDocs/azure-docs/articles/frontdoor/standard-premium/how-to-configure-endpoint-manager.md

 ms.author: qixwang
 ---

-# Configure an Azure Front Door Standard/Premium Endpoint with Endpoint Manager
+# Configure an Azure Front Door Standard/Premium (Preview) Endpoint with Endpoint Manager

 This article shows you how to create an Azure Front Door (AFD) endpoint for an existing Azure Front Door profile with Endpoint Manager.